Theory of gating in recurrent neural networks: Discussion

-{\it Marginal stability and its significance:} Marginally stable models of biological function have long been of interest with regard to their benefits for information processing (c.f. \cite{mora2011biological} and references therein); however, most models to achieve marginal stability have required fine-tuning.
-We show that gating produces large volumes in the parameter space adjacent to the critical surfaces which can be made marginally stable by making the update gate switch-like.
-A functional consequence of the marginally stable state is the use of the network as a robust integrator -- such integrator-like function has been shown to be beneficial for a variety of computational functions such as motor control \cite{seung1998continuous,seung1996brain,seung2000stability}, decision making \cite{machens2005flexible} and auditory processing \cite{eguiluz2000essential}.
-However, previous biophysical models of these integrators have often required fine-tuning.
+{\it Significance of the update gate:} The update gate modulates the rate of integration.
+In single neuron models, such a modulation has been shown to make the neuron's responses robust to time-warped inputs \cite{gutig2009time}.
+Furthermore, normative approaches, requiring time reparameterization invariance in ML RNNs naturally imply the existence of a mechanism that modulates the integration rate \cite{tallec2018can}.
+We show that for a wide range of parameters, a more sensitive (or switch-like) update gate leads to marginal stability.
+Marginally stable models of biological function have long been of interest with regard to their benefits for information processing (c.f. \cite{mora2011biological} and references therein).
+In the gated RNN, a functional consequence of the marginally stable state is the use of the network as a robust integrator -- such integrator-like function has been shown to be beneficial for a variety of computational functions such as motor control \cite{seung1998continuous,seung1996brain,seung2000stability}, decision making \cite{machens2005flexible} and auditory processing \cite{eguiluz2000essential}.
+However, previous models of these integrators have often required hand-crafted symmetries and fine-tuning \cite{chaudhuri2016computational}.
+We show that gating allows this function without fine-tuning.
 Signatures of integrator-like behaviour are also empirically observed in successfully trained gated ML RNNs on complex tasks \cite{maheswaranathan2019reverse}.
 We provide a theoretical basis for how gating produces these.
-A more thorough investigation of the marginally-stable state and its consequences will be undertaken in future work.

-{\it Role of the output gate:} The output gate has the effect of increasing the spectral radius when it becomes more sensitive (larger $\alpha_r$).
-Thus, for chaotic states, more sensitive output gates will cause them to become more chaotic.
-For stable fixed-points, we show that making the output gate more sensitive can lead to a novel, discontinuous first-order transition to chaos.
-In addition to its effect on autonomous dynamics, the output gate is likely to have a significant role in controlling the influence of external inputs on the intrinsic dynamics.
-This can be seen by noting that when the output gate is close to zero, the internal state will mostly integrate the input -- as intuited in the work introducing the discrete-time gated RNN for machine learning applications \cite{cho2014learning}.
-This can be functionally useful as a means of ``forgetting'' -- i.e. resetting the dynamics and erasing the dynamical traces from the past.
+The update gate facilitates accumulation of slow modes and a pinching of the spectral curve which leads to a suppression of unstable directions and overall slowing of the dynamics over a range of parameters.
+This is a manifestly self-organised slowing down.
+Other mechanisms for slowing down dynamics of have been proposed where the slow timescales of the network dynamics are inherited from other slow internal processes such as synaptic filtering \cite{muscinelli2019single,beiran2019contrasting}; however, such mechanisms differ from the slowing due to gating; they do not seem to display the pinching and clumping, and they also do not rely on self-organised behaviour.